-Boris Johnson under pressure as a scandal threatens to break Britain's lockdown
+Boris Johnson refuses to sack Dominic Cummings, as a growing scandal threatens to wreck Britain's lockdown

 The journey appeared a clear breach of the UK's lockdown, with Cummings' boss Johnson repeatedly urging the public to "stay at home" and "save lives," and has dominated front pages in the country throughout the weekend.

-But Downing Street has stood by the aide, insisting he needed his parents to care for his child in case Cummings also became sick with symptoms, which he later did.
+But ministers have stood by the aide, insisting he needed his parents to care for his child in case Cummings also became sick with symptoms, which he later did.
 "Caring for your wife and child is not a crime," minister Michael Gove tweeted, one of a number of leading government figures to claim the lockdown allowed for such trips.

 It marked a notable shift from previous episodes regarding the lockdown.
 When leading epidemiologist Neil Ferguson was forced to resign from the scientific body advising the government for breaching lockdown, Health Secretary Matt Hancock said he was left speechless by the "extraordinary" breach.
 On Saturday, Hancock said Cummings' trip was "entirely right."